maurolps/ratemypet/docs/requirements/backend/UC-001-create-user.md

 ## Non-Functional Requirements

 - [x] The password hashing must use bcrypt with a salt factor of at least 10
-- [ ] The JWT token must expire in 1 hour
-- [ ] The JWT payload must not contain sensitive information

 ## Error Handling